dmccreary/learning-graphs/docs/glossary.md

 ![Journey Map for Python](./img/journey-map-python.png)

-A visual or structured representation of an individual's experience as they move through a sequence of steps, interactions, or stages to achieve a specific goal, often used to identify [touchpoints](#touchpoints), challenges, and opportunities for improvement.
+A visual or structured representation of an individual's experience as they move through a sequence of steps, interactions, or stages to achieve a specific goal, often used to identify [touchpoints](#touchpoint), challenges, and opportunities for improvement.

 **Example:** A journey map for a student's learning process can be derived from a learning concept graph.
 For instance, the graph shows the required concepts to master "calculus," such as "basic arithmetic" and "algebra."
 A journey map can be created that outlines the student's progression through these concepts, highlighting key milestones, struggles, and recommended interventions at each stage to ensure the successful understanding of calculus.

-4o
 #### Learning Graph

 A network graph that stores learning [Concepts](#concept) and their dependencies.